GIN-SYSTEMS/vigil-tui/CONTRIBUTING.md

 # Contributing to vigil-tui

 First off, thank you for considering contributing to `vigil-tui`!
 This tool is built with a minimalist, "terminal-first" philosophy.
+Your help makes this project better for everyone.

 ## How Can I Contribute?

 ### Reporting Bugs
 Before creating bug reports, please check the existing issues.
-When creating a bug report, please use the provided **Bug Report template**.
+When creating a bug report, please use the provided **Bug Report template** and include details like your OS, Python version, and Terminal emulator.

 ### Suggesting Enhancements
 Enhancement suggestions are tracked as GitHub issues.
 Explain the feature and why it fits the minimalist vision of this project.